-Services that are covered for you What you must pay when you get these services Transportation Services (Requires prior authorization) Routine transportation services are provided to and from your physician or specialist's office, lab, pharmacy or dentist within the plan's service area at no cost to you. \$0.00 copay for up to 22 one-way trips to a plan approved location every year (within a 25-mile radius from your home address).
+Services that are covered for you What you must pay when you get these services Transportation Services (Requires prior authorization) \$0.00 copay for up to 26 Routine transportation services are provided to and from your physician or specialist's office, lab, pharmacy or dentist within the plan's service area at no cost to you. one-way trips to a plan approved location every year (within a 20-mile

 Your trip must meet eligibility requirements.
 We define "routine" transportation as transportation used for routine nonemergency medical appointments to plan-approved providers and do not require the use of a gurney or a reclining position.
 Pre-scheduled or elective outpatient/inpatient surgeries are not considered routine.
 Transportations drivers do not receive any form of medical training, nor are they approved to provide any lifting or carrying of any members, ambulatory or in a wheelchair.
-All transportation services must be provided by Alignment Health Plan My Choice (HMO) contracted transportation service providers.
-Transportation services (routine non-emergent) include: • Routine ambulatory transportation for members who have the ability to travel in a vehicle unassisted.
-(We allow our member to be accompanied by one escort minimum age of 18 years old.) • Routine wheelchair transportation for members in a standard sized wheelchair which must be in perfect working condition in order to be transported and initial pick-up location must have ramp access.
-Wheelchair transportation may also be available for members who use a cane or walker and need ramp access to travel in the vehicle with minor assistance.

-• Curb to curb transportation service to and from the authorized pick-up and drop-off locations.
+All transportation services must be provided by Alignment Health Plan AllCare Preferred Plan (HMO) contracted transportation service providers.

+Transportation services (routine non-emergent) include:

+- Routine ambulatory transportation for members who have the ability to travel in a vehicle unassisted.
+(We allow our member to be accompanied by one escort ?minimum age of 18 years old.) - Routine wheelchair transportation for members in a standard • sized wheelchair which must be in perfect working condition in order to be transported and initial pick-up location must have ramp access.
+Wheelchair transportation may also be available for members who use a cane or walker and need ramp access to travel in the vehicle with minor assistance. - Curb to curb transportation service to and from the authorized pick-up and drop-off locations.